Negative electronic compressibility and nanoscale inhomogeneity in ionic-liquid gated two-dimensional superconductors

-Despite the variety of situations and of microscopic mechanisms giving rise to the inhomogeneity, our phenomenological RRN model is indeed quite general as long as the SC regions are large enough to sustain a local SC state with its own SC critical temperature $T_{ci}$.
-The physics of the system is phenomenologically `buried' in the choice of the spatial distribution of the cluster and in the parameters of this distribution.
-This is why upon reducing the average electron density, the model also allows to distinguish and describe the physically very different situations reported in Fig. \ref{resist} (a) and \ref{resist} (f,k), where superconductivity disappears because the SC `puddles' become less dense and sparse or because the local $T_{ci}$ are degraded by the competition with CDWs.
-In general the physics of the inhomogeneous SC state is ruled by the connectivity of the SC cluster, as determined by two main ingredients: the geometrical structure (filamentary or more evenly distributed puddles) and the Josephson coupling between the puddles.
-As far as the former is concerned, the RRN accounts for the tailish shape of $R(T)$ when the spatial distribution is rather filamentary: when the connectivity is low even few non-SC puddles prevent the zero resistance state and $R(T)$ stays finite until the very last puddles become SC at low $T$.
+Despite the variety of situations and of microscopic mechanisms giving rise to the inhomogeneity, our phenomenological RRN model is quite general as long as the superconducting regions are large enough to sustain a local superconducting state.
+The physics of the system, at a mesoscopic level, is fully encoded by the spatial distribution of the cluster, its connectivity, and the parameters of the $T_c$ distribution.
+This is why upon reducing the average electron density, the model also allows to distinguish and describe the physically very different situations reported in Fig.\,\ref{resist} (a) and \ref{resist} (f,k), where superconductivity disappears because the puddles become sparse and less dense or because the local $T_{c}$ is degraded by the competition with CDWs.
+When the spatial distribution is filamentary, the low connectivity of the RRN accounts for the tailish shape of $R(T)$, with few non-superconducting puddles preventing the zero resistance state and $R(T)$ staying finite until the very last puddles become superconducting at low $T$.